YairHalberstadt/stronginject/README.md

 }
 ```

 If the instance field/property is defined on the container type, it can be private or public, instance or static.
 However if you want to export the instance as part of a module it must be public and static.
+If you inherit from the module, you can also access protected registrations.

 ```csharp
 using StrongInject;